-The horestail is formed of bunches of green stems with many whorled branches resembling bottle brushes.
+The horsetail has bunches of green stems with many whorled branches resembling bottle brushes.
 In spring, these green stems are replaced by blunt-tipped brown ones.

 RANGE & HABITAT

-Horsetails can be found almost everywhere around the world except Australia and New Zealand, and they like to live in moist places like wet grasslands or woods, marshes or ditches.
+Horsetails can be found almost everywhere around the world except Australia and New Zealand.
+They live in moist places like wet grasslands or woods, marshes or ditches.

 Pale brown fertile stems form cones that send out spores to produce new plants in the spring.
 When these stems wither, bunches of infertile green stems that resemble bottle brushes appear.